SynapseMedia/nucleus/USAGE.md

 ***NOTE!*** Currently watchit-gateway supports`torrent` type in resolvers movie resources.
 Please see [the roadmap](https://github.com/ZorrillosDev/watchit-gateway/projects/1) for future streaming mechanisms.

 ## Quick Summary
-The process of evaluating the resolvers will determine the type of action to be executed in the VideoSchema |
+The process of evaluating the resolvers will determine the type of action to be executed in the schema definition:
-ImageSchema:

-When establishing a `cid`, the gateway just associate that hash to the metadata.
-If an `url` is found, the gateway must execute the download of the file in a directory associated with each movie and ingest it in IPFS to obtain its corresponding `cid` and later associate it to the movie in the metadata:
+When establishing a `route` match a `cid` the gateway just associate that hash to the metadata.
+If an `route` match an `url` the gateway must execute the download of the `file` in a directory associated with each movie and ingest it in IPFS to obtain its corresponding `cid` and later associate it to the movie in the metadata:

 **CID:**